News

 Did you know that:

-• Americans use more than 48 billion pounds of salt to clear the effects of winter weather on the roads every year
+• Americans use more than 48 billion pounds of salt annually to clear roads.

-• Rock salt lowers the risk of collisions by nearly 85 percent
+• Rock salt lowers the risk of collisions by nearly 85%.

-Rust forms when moisture and oxygen combine on metal.
-Salt accelerates this process.
-Taking your car out of the cold and letting the ice melt in a warm environment, such as a garage, increases the chance of rust.
-Road salt crushed under your tires spins into all your car’s components big and small.
+Rust forms when moisture and oxygen combine on metal, and salt accelerates this process.
+Taking your car out of the cold and letting the ice melt in a warm environment increases the chance of rust.
+Road salt spins under your tires into all components, causing unseen damage over time.
+Try our

 Road salt rust & Auto Corrosion

-Rust damage repair to automobiles from road salt and brine cost consumers millions each year
+Rust damage repair to automobiles from road salt and brine costs consumers millions annually.

 How Does Salt Brine Accelerate the Auto Corrosion Process?